When you can’t get enough of diving and snorkeling on your island holiday, Pulau Tioman Pahang is the answer to your underwater adventures.

 Look at that beautiful variety of sea creatures!
 Source: tempatmenarik.my

-As part of the Marine Park, Pulau Tioman has a well-preserved diversity of fishes and corals or also known as terumbu karang.
-A scuba diving session may be on the expensive side, costing around RM90 which includes equipment usage.
+As part of the Marine Park, Pulau Tioman has a well-preserved diversity of fishes and corals, also known as “terumbu karang“.
+A scuba diving session may be on the expensive side, costing around RM90. which includes equipment usage.

-For snorkelling, some resorts may have their own reef area that you can snorkel around so you can check with your hotel for good Pulau Tioman package deals beforehand.
+For snorkelling, some resorts may have their own reef area that you can snorkel around, so check with your hotel for good Pulau Tioman deals beforehand.
 Otherwise, consider Paya beach, Tekek and Ayer Batang (also known as ABC) for great snorkelling places.

 And the best snorkelling site?
 Check out the area nearby Pulau Tulai, popularly known as Coral Island.
 There’s a good chance you might find some dolphins during your snorkelling trip!

 Yes, you can go deep-sea fishing at Pulau Tioman beach resorts!
 Such trips can be arranged from fishing charters there.
 However, you are only allowed to fish at least 25 kilometres from the coast, since any form of fishing out of the advised guideline is prohibited, considering that the island is within the Marine Park.